rust-lang/book/src/ch15-00-smart-pointers.md

 ```

 Because a `Box<T>` is a pointer, we always know what size it is: a `usize`,
 which is the size of a pointer.
+The value of the `usize` will be the address of
+the heap data.
+The heap data can be any size, but the address to the start of
-So if we change our definition from Listing
+that heap data will always fit in a `usize`.
+So if we change our definition
-15-2 to look like this:
+from Listing 15-2 to look like this:

 ```rust,ignore
 enum List<T> {